 In addition, the Political Section administers the Ambassador’s Self Help Fund and the Democracy and Human Rights Fund, and prepares reports on human rights, international religious freedom, and trafficking in persons.
 The Political Section also writes reports periodically on political and social developments and trends in each country.

-The Public Affairs Section of the U.S. Embassy in Port Louis organizes a wide range of public diplomacy programs and activities in support of Mission goals.
-Through its educational exchange and information programs, the Public Affairs Section seeks to engage the Mauritian public on U.S. society and culture, American democratic institutions and values, and U.S. Policy initiatives.
+The Public Diplomacy Section of the U.S. Embassy in Port Louis organizes a wide range of public diplomacy programs and activities.
+Through its educational exchange and information programs, the Public Diplomacy Section seeks to engage the Mauritian and Seychellois publics on U.S. society and culture, American democratic institutions and values, and U.S. policy initiatives.

-Public Diplomacy in Mauritius administers a full range of information and cultural programs: Fulbright Scholarships, International Visitor Program, Educational Advising, and the Information Resource Center.
-The Public Affairs Section works closely with a wide variety of Mauritian groups and institutions which include the media, universities and other educational organizations, NGOs, business organizations and the Government of Mauritius.
+The Public Diplomacy Section administers a full range of information and cultural programs: Fulbright Scholarships, International Visitor Program, Educational Advising, and the Information Resource Center.
+The Public Diplomacy Section works closely with a wide variety of Mauritian and Seychellois institutions which include the media, universities and other educational organizations, NGOs, business organizations, and government ministries.

-The Public Affairs Section handles all press inquiries, and works closely with the local media and government officials.
+The Public Diplomacy Section handles all press inquiries, and works closely with the local media and government officials.